samizdatco/sublime-text-shebang/readme.md

 General preferences are stored in a file called `Shebang.sublime-settings`.
 To make modifications, copy the settings file from the Shebang folder into your `Packages/User` directory.

-Within the file you can redefine defaults behaviors:
+Within the file you can redefine default behaviors:

  - `confirm_terminate` *true*
  Whether to pop up a confirmation dialogue before terminating or restarting a running script.